puppetlabs/puppetlabs-lvm/README.md

 ## Optional Values
   The `unless_vg` (physical_volume) and `createonly` (volume_group) will check
   to see if "myvg" exists.
 If "myvg" does exist then they will not modify the physical volume or volume_group.
-This is usefull if you environment is build with certain disks but they change while the server grows, shrinks or moves.
+This is useful if your environment is built with certain disks but they change while the server grows, shrinks or moves.

   Example: